tokenaussie/Advanced_Solidity/README.md

 As the cap was 10000 wei, and we have a total of 8000 wei in the smart contract so far, I tried a transaction of 2050 wei.
 Which as expected, could not go through.

 ![error_shown_remix](Images/25.failedtransaction.jpg)
-Fialed transaction as expected, seen in Remix.
+Failed transaction as expected, seen in Remix.

 ![cap_reached_success](Images/26.successful_transaction_cap_reached.jpg)
 This is the last transaction.